How to Sustain Your Mobile Data Collection Program

 To ensure all the effort you put into the implementation of the program pays off, you must set up a system to support your users.
 They should have proper resources and supervision, incentives to continue their usage, and, if they have thoughts or suggestions about the program, opportunities to be heard.

-Track response rate on issues raised.
 Furthermore, you should track and respond to the issues your users raise.
-Delays in communication or a repeated failure to resolve their problems will cause users to lose trust in the program.
-Key metrics, such as number of open issues at each level and average time taken to resolve, should be closely monitored to ensure that the support system is running smoothly.
+Delays in communication or repeated failure to resolve their problems will cause users to lose trust in the program.
+Key metrics, such as the number of open issues at each level and the average amount of time taken to resolve, should be closely monitored to ensure that the support system is running smoothly.

 If you want your workers to use your platform, you need to make sure they know how and address the questions that come up.
 A well-executed and diverse support system should ensure your team is supported and always performing at its best.

 A clear view of the entire process, including both program and worker performance metrics, is crucial for your supervisors to keep the program running.
 With paper forms, most of their time would be spent on tracking down data and following up with users.
-Now that they have a mobile data collection program, this information should already be at their fingertips, allowing them to focus their efforts on supporting the workers who need the most help.
+Now that their program runs on a mobile device, this information should already be at their fingertips, allowing them to focus their efforts on supporting the workers who need the most help.

 If users are not given sufficient incentive to use the application, then you should expect usage to decline once the novelty of the program wears off.
 There are a number of ways to ensure your team continues to use your tool for the duration of your program: